 The Lin|gu|is|tik portal provides scientific information on all areas of linguistics, ranging from general and comparative linguistics, over the major European philologies to endangered and ancient languages.
 The portal pursues an interdisciplinary approach, enabling scholars and students to transcend the disciplinary boundaries for their academic work.
 Das Lin|gu|is|tik-Portal bietet Fachinformationen zu allen Bereichen der Sprachwissenschaft, von Allgemeiner und Vergleichender Linguistik über die größeren europäischen Einzelphilologien bis hin zu kleinen, bedrohten oder alten Sprachen.
 Das Portal ist interdisziplinär ausgerichtet, um Linguisten und Studierenden wissenschaftliches Arbeiten über die eigenen Fachgrenzen hinaus zu ermöglichen.

-The database OLC-SSG Ibero-America, Spain and Portugal is a regional related section from the Swets Online Contents Database that is constantly being completed with the addition of selected journals from the competent SSG Libraries, the Library of the Ibero-American Institute Prussian Cultural Heritage (Ibero-America and the Caribbean) and the state and university library SUB Hamburg (Spain and Portugal).
-Currently more than 1.132 journals are being indexed.
+The database OLC Ibero-America, Spain and Portugal is a regional related section from the Online Contents database that is constantly being completed with the addition of selected journals from the competent Libraries, the Library of the Ibero-American Institute Prussian Cultural Heritage (Ibero-America and the Caribbean) and the state and university library SUB Hamburg (Spain and Portugal).
+Currently more than 1.400 journals are being indexed.
 Gradually earlier editions of these journals will also be made accessible.
-This regional sector contains * by topic: Humanities and Social Sciences, History, Fiction and Poetry, Economy, Law and Government documents, as well as Earth Sciences, Agricultural Sciences and Environmental Sciences * by region: Ibero-America, Iberian Peninsula, the Caribbean, Spanish-speaking cultural area of the USA

 Developed cooperatively with scholars and librarians worldwide, Oxford Bibliographies offers exclusive, authoritative research guides across a variety of subject areas.
 Combining the best features of an annotated bibliography and a high-level encyclopedia, this cutting-edge resource directs researchers to the best available scholarship across a wide variety of subjects.